 Additionally, astronomers are hoping to better predict how comets change as they get closer to the sun.
 Comet brightness predictions are notoriously unpredictable.
 A recent example of that took place with Comet ISON, which was projected to be a prominent comet in late 2013 and early 2014.
 Instead, the comet broke up shortly after passing the sun in November 2013.

-67P was first spotted in 1969 by two Ukrainian astronomers: Klim Churyumov and Svetlana Gerasimenko.
+Two Ukrainian astronomers, Klim Churyumov and Svetlana Gerasimenko, first spotted 67P in 1969.
 They observed it from the Institute of Astrophysics in Alma-Ata (now named Almaty), Kazakhstan, according to the European Space Agency.

 The discovery took place by pure chance, ESA added, while the astronomers were hunting down comet 32P/Comas Solà, which was discovered in the 1920s.
 The comet is considered "periodic," meaning it makes regular runs into the inner solar system.
 Back then, astronomers would use photographic plates covered in light-sensitive emulsion.
 The plates were developed after each observing session; one particular one was underdeveloped due to a lack of solution.

 "As Svetlana was processing one of these plates on 11 September, she realized she didn't have much solution to develop the plates, but decided to process that one anyway, before preparing a fresh solution.
 As a result, that plate was underdeveloped," ESA wrote.
 "Svetlana almost threw the defective plate away, but she didn't.
 After all, a tiny splotch of light was visible at the center, and they thought it was comet 32P/Comas Solà."